EricMenetre/NPL/README.md

 If you need a specific tool to analyse your data do not hesitate to come to me and we can surely figure something out ;-)

-## Cheat Sheets from the NPL group
+## Cheat Sheets from the NPL group:

 * [Cheat Sheet Linear Mixed Models](https://github.com/EricMenetre/R-codes/blob/master/CheatSheet%20Linear%20Mixed%20Models.pdf)